Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

 What It Is

-A steak of many names, most notably known as a New York Strip or a Kansas City Strip, it is considered a great all-around steak.
+A steak of many names, most notably known as a New York Strip or a Kansas City Strip, it is considered a fantastic all-around steak.

-It comes from the strip loin portion of the cow and in particular, the longissimus muscle which is a rarely used muscle in the cow, leading to a tender and flavorful piece of meat.
+It comes from the strip loin portion of the cow, particularly the longissimus muscle, which is a rarely used muscle in the cow, leading to a tender and flavorful piece of meat.

 How to Cook